Jayachandran2002/Quiz-Application/README.md

 # Quiz Application (Microservices)

 **_Overview_**
 Developed a scalable quiz application using Spring Boot and Microservices architecture, leveraging Eureka Server for service registration and discovery, Feign for inter-service communication, Spring Data JPA and MySQL for data persistence, and Maven for build and deployment.

+**_Microservices_**
+- Question-Service
+- Quiz-Service
+- Api-Gateway
+- Service-Registry

 **_Features_**
 - Microservices architecture for scalability and flexibility